My monograph

 ISBN: 9780367335618

-More information and chapter abstracts below.
+More information and table of contents below.
 You can also listen to me talk about the book here.

 Overview